Nanjiren01/AIChatWeb/README.md

 ## AI Cape of Good Hope

-Join **AI Cape of Good Hope - Exclusive Community for AIChat Users** and enjoy the following benefits:
+Join the **AI Cape of Good Hope - AIChat User Exclusive Community** and enjoy the following benefits:
 - Free access to AIChat Pro version
-- Possibility of receiving free custom services
+- Possibility of receiving free customized services
-- Showcase of outstanding use cases (subject to meeting standards)
+- Showcase of outstanding use cases (subject to meeting the standards)
 - Advanced tutorials (including HTTPS setup, domain registration, server purchase, advanced package page creation)
-- ChatGPT advanced user manual
+- Advanced usage tutorials for ChatGPT
-- Early access to new features
+- Priority access to new features

 > The current project is in the trial phase, and some content is still under development.

 > AI Cape of Good Hope is a self-built platform for this project, which is currently under construction.
-You can only join by showing appreciation (no refunds are available).
-After showing appreciation, you can immediately enter the AIChatAdmin Pro version testing group to access exclusive information.
+Joining is only possible through appreciation (no refunds are supported).
+After showing your appreciation, you can immediately join the AIChat Pro beta group and gain access to exclusive information for the professional version.
-> Once the new platform is completed, the content in the Knowledge Planet will be migrated to the new platform, and new users will not need to join the Knowledge Planet.
+> Once the new platform is ready, the content from the Knowledge Planet will be migrated to the new platform, and new users will not need to join the Planet.

-The current price to join AI Cape of Good Hope is 218 yuan, and the price will gradually increase as the features are improved.
+The current price to join AI Cape of Good Hope is only **￥218**.
+As the functionality continues to improve, the price will gradually increase.

 <img src="https://nanjiren.online/images/qrcode.png" width="200px" alt="AI Cape of Good Hope"/>